 standard

 Units whose names are phrases beginning with the adjective “standard” are listed under the word modified by “standard.”
-For example, for the standard atmosphere, see atmosphere, standard.
+For example, for the standard atmosphere, search for atmosphere.

 United Nations, 1966.